Canadian car dealership lot with electric vehicles and EVAP rebate signage

 Federal is the floor.
 Stacking is where the math gets interesting, and it varies wildly by where you register the vehicle.
 British Columbia and Quebec are the two provinces where the stack is genuinely meaningful.
 Everywhere else, the federal rebate is essentially the whole picture.

 In BC, the CleanBC Go Electric passenger vehicle rebate adds up to $4,000 on top of the federal $5,000 for an eligible BEV.
-The provincial side is income-tested — full rebate at lower household incomes, scaled down as income rises, and zeroed out above the upper threshold.
+The provincial side is income-tested, full rebate at lower household incomes, scaled down as income rises, and zeroed out above the upper threshold.
 Combined ceiling lands around $9,000 if you qualify for the maximum on both sides.

 Quebec's Roulez vert program tops up by $4,000 on full BEVs, again stackable with federal for a combined $9,000.
 Quebec also runs its own MSRP eligibility cap and its own list, so a vehicle that qualifies federally doesn't automatically qualify provincially.
 Check both before you commit.

-Ontario, despite being the largest single EV market in the country, has no provincial passenger rebate — the program was cancelled in 2018 and hasn't returned.
+Ontario, despite being the largest single EV market in the country, has no provincial passenger rebate, the program was cancelled in 2018 and hasn't returned.
 Federal-only.
 The same goes for Alberta, Saskatchewan, and Manitoba, where the federal $5,000 is the entire incentive picture.
 If you're shopping in those provinces, Alberta's full incentive stack including municipal programs in Edmonton and Calgary is worth reading before you assume there's nothing.

 Nova Scotia and PEI both run modest provincial programs in the $2,000–$5,000 range with their own eligibility rules, and Yukon offers a rebate as well.
-New Brunswick and Newfoundland and Labrador have varied program status — confirm current state directly with your provincial program office before you build the rebate into your budget.
+New Brunswick and Newfoundland and Labrador have varied program status, confirm current state directly with your provincial program office before you build the rebate into your budget.

 One subtle point: provincial rebates are sometimes administered after delivery rather than at the point of sale.
 Federal is at-signing.
 Provincial may be a cheque you wait for.
 That cash-flow timing matters if you're stretching to make the down payment.

-We may earn a commission at no extra cost to you.
+As an Amazon Associate, ThinkEV earns a small commission from qualifying purchases — at no extra cost to you.

 Which EVs Under $55,000 Are Actually on Dealer Lots Right Now?